anirudhagar13/data_mining_notes/day_4.md

 - *Misclassification error* is not good a metric, although has same properties but can have false positives.
 Misclassification error not a very good representation for the node impurity.
 - Measure impurity before and after split, choose attribute that gives highest gain in the purity measure.
 - Gain = Previous purity - Combined purity measure (weighted by number of records)
+- These days split are only binary, earlier the concept of smaller number of successors with same gain was introduced.

 #### Working with continuous attributes (Computing Gini Index):
 - Sort the data records that is continuous